 The results of Nastasić et al., (2019) research prove that students express greater satisfaction with the parameters of the educational process than non-teaching support.
 The parameters of the educational process have a significant contribution to overall student satisfaction, especially the parameters of academic staff.
 Finally, the data obtained show the fact that some parameters of non-teaching support have a negative contribution to overall student satisfaction with the quality of the institution.
-The main contribution of this study is reflected in the results obtained which show that students, despite the importance of the quality of non-teaching services.
+The main contribution of this study is reflected in the results obtained which show that students, despite the importance of the quality of the educational process, understand and emphasize the importance of the quality of non-teaching services.